 The Seiko Astron was also re-introduced in 2012, now packed with modern features that Seiko developed throughout the years.
 Looking at Seiko’s remarkable history, it is a safe bet to expect more mind-blowing innovations in the future.

 Tissot and Seiko Watch Comparisons

-Now, let’s pick a couple of watches from both brands hallowed halls to compare.
-We will be choosing one watch from two categories (chronograph, dress watch, dive watch, etc.) where Tissot and Seiko are known for and see who has the edge in terms of functionality and overall quality.
+Now, let’s pick a couple of watches from each of these brands to compare.
+We will be choosing one watch from two categories (chronograph, dress watch, dive watch, etc.) where Tissot and Seiko are known for, and see who has the edge in terms of functionality and overall quality.